What is a Sleep Apnea Mask?

 • Proper mask selection based on breathing style, sleep position, and pressure needs is crucial for compliance

-The Back2Sleep intranasal device offers a simple, effective alternative to CPAP therapy for snoring and mild obstructive sleep apnea.
-With over 92% user satisfaction and a 15-day trial included in every Starter Kit, discover whether this discreet solution is right for you.
+The Back2Sleep intranasal device offers a simple, effective solution for snoring and mild-moderate sleep apnea - no masks, machines, or complicated setup required.
+With over 92% user satisfaction and a 15-day trial included in every Starter Kit, discover whether this discreet alternative is right for you.

 Try the Back2Sleep Starter Kit